mbhatti29/firebase-react-auth/README.md

-React App using router and firebase
+React App using router and firebase db